grisu/gricli/src/main/resources/help/commands/add.md

 Command:	add <list> <item>

-Adds a value to a list.
+Adds an item to a list.

-Currently only a single value can be added per call.
+Currently only a single item can be added per call.
 To add multiple items, use this command once for each item.

 Parameters: